Prabhjeet02/Flowers/README.txt

 1130.. i did Add-Migration InitialCreate2 and updated the Update-Database.

-1140.. started working with database and stared the seed data.   ;-)
+1140.. started working with database and stared the seed data.
+Before seeding the data searched about the attributes that i can use like name, color, price and some others that yoy can see in my project.  ;-)

 1201.. successfully seeded the data.   :-)hurrryyy

 1203... run the application and its working

+17oct
-1240.. for rating added input type range for 1 to 5 scale.
+0902.. for rating added input type range for 1 to 5 scale.

-1250.. added img folder to github a
+1055.. added img folder to github but unable to pull or push the changes

+:-((((((   got stuck with github.. feeling that it not so usefull.. any way  going to change css.

+:-((( did not able to change the color , tried every method..

+1133..: did not have most time to do css change..

+1135.. added script to layout then able to change color to light green..

+:-((( huge headache